 As Raj explains, “In the marketplace, the banking industry especially benefits from the UIWeaver tool.
 The loan life cycle has been greatly condensed to as few as five business days by using our drop-in-code innovation.
 Before, a typical loan life cycle could have taken weeks of developer coding and recoding time.”

-According to the article “How to Reduce Operating Expenses in Banks” from The Lab Consulting, “The best way to lower costs is to standardize common processes.”
+“How to Reduce Operating Expenses in Banks” from The Lab Consulting, “The best way to lower costs is to standardize common processes.”
 Brick-and-mortar banks are competing with fintech startups, mobile apps, and more.
 “Banks have to save money by requiring fewer staffing hours to handle loans and many other processes.
 The UIWeaver tool can do this task automatically,” Raj adds.
 “Another area where UI Weaver has shown to reduce costs is in the insurance industry.
 Again, automation saves personnel costs, and decreases errors at the same time.”

 Living better lives

-Raj states that he invented this patent-pending product so his teams could work smarter, not harder, on coding and have more time for innovation.
 “I would like people in this profession to have more energy for their families.
 The idea that I’m helping people work more efficiently and have a better quality of life is very important to me and why I created UIWeaver in the first place.
 While rewriting code used to take days or even weeks or longer, for more complex software applications (like for a Tesla car), our new drop-in code can reduce the coding work from weeks to days and the days to hours for the application to be up and running again.
 Computer programmers’ coding work is reduced accordingly.”

 Today, in addition to his profession as a full stack RPA developer, Raj tutors college-level students in “real-world” computer programming in hopes of making them more hire-worthy.
 As Raj maintains, “Sometimes what they learn in school cannot be used in the workplace.
 So,” he says, “when I support young people, it is in hopes that they can get better jobs right away, and it makes me happy.”